hg387/Simple_Web_Dev/Weather_Forecast/README.md

 Himanshu Gupta
 ==============

-CS275-HW2-ReadMe Instructions: \ * This webpage displays the 7 days
+CS275-HW2-ReadMe Instructions:<br /> \ * This webpage displays the 7 days
 weather forecast provided the client id and the secret key for Aeris weather web service. \ * If the client id and secret key are authenticated then, depending on your location access, this webpage will